 We are proud to be a member of the UK Green Building Council, which champions sustainable building design and the Better Building Partnerships which promotes best practice to reduce carbon.

-We have in place an Environmental Management System which covers all of our activities.
+Our ambition is focused in the creation of the city of the future by making sustainable buildings and public spaces smarter.
+To achieve this, we have launched Cognicity challenge in October 2014 to identify the most innovative ‘smart cities’ technologies and pilot them at Canary Wharf.
+The challenge aimed to develop systems that respond to the needs of inhabitants and businesses across six workstreams.
+All our approach is informed by the Group’s Corporate Responsibility Policy and our ISO 14001:2004 certified Environmental Management System, which covers all of our activities.
 This enables us to improve on previous performance and demonstrate the importance we place upon environmental issues throughout the Group.
-Our system is certified to ISO 14001 and monitored by independent audit and our performance against annual targets is independently verified and reported in our Corporate Responsibility Report each year.
+Our environmental management system is certified and monitored by independent audits and our performance against annual targets is independently verified and reported in our Corporate Responsibility Report each year.

-The Canary Wharf estate has 20 acres of open landscaped space both at ground level and in the form of green roofs.
+Canary Wharf boasts six acres of gardens and landscaped public space, including a number of green roofs.
+Each is a valuable wildlife resource that forms part of a wider network of green spaces.
 These, coupled with the docks surrounding the estate attract various species of plants, birds, fish and animals.
 We have created our own Biodiversity Action Plan (BAP) which integrates with the London Borough of Tower Hamlets Biodiversity Action Plan.
-The plan also incorporates targets from the UK and London Biodiversity Action Plans, as well as reflecting the growth of species inhabiting the Canary Wharf.
+The plan, which is currently being reviewed to cover the 2015-2019 period,incorporates targets from the UK and London Biodiversity Action Plans, as well as reflecting the growth of species inhabiting the Canary Wharf.
 Our aim is to create a habitat attractive to both our tenants and visitors on the Wharf.
+To fulfill these goals we are currently working to create a Biodiversity Action Group for the Estate.

-Canary Wharf Group is in a unique position of being well placed to communicate to approximately 95,000 people how we are behaving in a more sustainable way and to encourage them to do likewise.
-Communication on green issues is a key issue within Canary Wharf Group (CWG).
-Not only do we believe in communicating our performance, but more importantly our aim is to get staff, tenants and visitors to the estate engaged on green issues.
-We can do this is a number of ways:
+Canary Wharf Group is in a unique position of being able to communicate our sustainability credentials to approximately 105,000 people on the Canary Wharf estate and encourage them to adopt similar practices.
+Communication on sustainability issues is a key issue within Canary Wharf Group (CWG).
+Not only do we believe in communicating our performance, but more importantly our aim is to get staff, tenants and visitors to the estate engaged on sustainability matters.
+We can do this in a number of ways:

-Since 2001, CWG has reported on its sustainability performance in an annual report.
+Since 2001, CWG has reported on its sustainability performance in an annual Sustainability Report.
 CWG’s objective in producing these reports is to demonstrate its performance against targets set the previous year, as well as to cover a range of social and environmental issues relevant to its business.
+The Report is prepared in accordance with the GRI G4 Sustainability Reporting Guidelines and is independently verified by Bureau Veritas.

 The reports illustrate CWG’s management approach to environmental and social issues and demonstrates, through analysis of performance, how this has become integrated into its business operations.